thesse1/webmethods-api-gateway-staging/README.md

 ![GitHub Logo](/images/Copy_full_SHA.png)

-- Go back to the pipeline and click on ``Queue``.
+- Go back to the pipeline and click on ``Run pipeline``.
 Paste the value from the clipboard into the Commit form entry field

 ![GitHub Logo](/images/Paste.png)

 ![GitHub Logo](/images/SHA_pasted.png)

-> Note: It will not work with the commit ID displayed in the UI.
+> Note: It will not work with the shortened commit ID displayed in the UI.
 You have to use the "full SHA".

 ### export_api_from_config